suryaprabhakar414/PALM/README.md

 * Encourage feature reuse.
 * Substantially reduce the number of parameters.

-In this project I have used DenseNet-121 which contains 121 parameter layers.
+In this project, I have used DenseNet-121 which contains 121 parameter layers.